ruoyann/tp/docs/DeveloperGuide.md

 Amenity is facilitated by these classes: `Amenity.java`, `StudySpot.java`, `AddCommand.java` and `EditCommand.java`.

 `Amenity.java` is responsible for creating `Amenity` objects.
-A `StudySpot` object contains an `amenity` attribute.
-A study spot with an `Amenity` object can be initialised with an Add command or the `amenity` attribute can be edited with an Edit command.
+A `StudySpot` object contains an `amenities` attribute.
+A study spot with an `Amenity` object can be initialised with an Add command or the `amenities` attribute can be edited with an Edit command.

 Given below is an example usage scenario of adding a study spot with the wifi amenity and how the mechanism behaves.